-- The Click Clock Wood level of Banjo-Kazooie is split into four versions of the same area based on the season, complete with puzzles that start in spring and continue through all the seasons.
+- The Click Clock Wood level of Banjo-Kazooie is split into four versions of the same area based on the season, complete with puzzles that start in spring and continue through the following seasons.

 - MouseHunt has a Seasonal Garden where each season lasts about 50 hours before switching to a new one.
 Winter is snowy/icy; Spring is rainy; Summer is hot and green; Fall is dry and a bit spooky.
 Each has its own set of mice.

 - Reflec Beat colette has four different seasonal phases depending on the current real-world season, each with its own set of new songs and unlock systems.

-- Downplayed in Pikmin 2 and 3.
-In both games, each of the four seasons is present within one particular area, rather than all seasons appearing in a cyclic fashion through all areas.
+- Pikmin: In Pikmin 2 and 3, each of the four seasons is present within one particular area, rather than all seasons appearing in a cyclic fashion through all areas.
 In the second game, Valley of Repose is set in winter, Awakening Wood is set in spring, Perplexing Pool is set in summer, and Wistful Wild is set in autumn.
-The third game has it like this: Tropical Wilds (summer), Garden of Hope (spring), Distant Tundra (winter) and Twilight River (autumn); there's a fifth area, but it's thematically apart from the others and serves as the final destination.
+The third game employs a reverse order: Tropical Wilds (summer), Garden of Hope (spring), Distant Tundra (winter), and Twilight River (autumn); there's a fifth area, but it's thematically apart from the others and serves as the final destination.
 This also applies to the non-DLC Mission Mode levels in the third game, with an added desert environment.